HarveyBates/Open-JIP/README.md

 5. ```File>Open``` the "Teensy.ino" file found in ```Firmware/v0.3/Teensy_3.6/Teensy_3.6.ino```
 6. ```Sketch>Upload``` to flash the file onto the Teensy

-The povided ```Teensy.ino``` file will work as is, but if you wish to change settings in this file you will need to reupload the firmware to the Teensy again after changes have been made.
+The provided ```Teensy.ino``` file will work as is, but if you wish to change settings in this file you will need to reupload the firmware to the Teensy again after changes have been made.

 ### Basic Operations

-To take a measurment open the serial monitor (in the Arduino IDE when the deivce is connected to your computer) (```Tools>Serial Monitor```) and type in the command ```MF``` (denoting **m**easure **f**luorescence).
-This will (in the default configuration) take a one second measurement of chlorophyll *a* fluorescence and print the resulting measurments out into the serial monitor.
+To take a measurement open the serial monitor (in the Arduino IDE when the device is connected to your computer) (```Tools>Serial Monitor```) and type in the command ```MF``` (denoting **m**easure **f**luorescence).
+This will (in the default configuration) take a one second measurement of chlorophyll *a* fluorescence and print the resulting measurements out into the serial monitor.
 You can copy and paste the data into excel in order to graph the transient.

 There are a number of included functions that require the same method to operate: